rossta/rossta.github.com/source/blog/2020-07-20-why-doesnt-webpacker-use-my-test-config-when-i-run-rails-tests.html.md

 ### Wrapping up

-In review, here's a breakdown of how webpack configuration maps to RAILS_ENV and NODE_ENV in various contexts.
+Does all of this seem a little confusing?
+I agree.
+Here's a breakdown of how webpack configuration maps to RAILS_ENV and NODE_ENV in various contexts.

 <table style="font-size:85%; margin-bottom: 2em;">
   <thead>